William Hill Sites

 Croupier

-French for ‘dealer’.
-The casino employee who oversees the play at live roulette tables – taking bets, spinning the wheel, and paying out winnings.
+The casino employee who runs a live roulette table – taking bets, spinning the wheel, and paying out winnings.
+The word is French for dealer.

 Double Zero